CryptidGod/CryptidGod/README.md

 ### Hello!!!
 Welcome to my profile, my dear Pony.town player!!
 If you're here you might want to know some things about myself..
 I will provide that!!
-My favourite characters are HABIT from EverymanHybrid, Super Pochaco by Nitroplus and Legoshi from Beastars!! along some others that aren't really my current obsession...
+My favorite characters are HABIT from EverymanHybrid, Super Pochaco by Nitroplus and Legoshi from Beastars!! along some others that aren't really my current obsession...
 I have social anxiety, so please forgive me if I'm not a really nice person to talk to!
 Sometimes I get really embarassed!!!
 You will find me somewhere in the bakery, or around it!
 It's my favorite hangout spot!